Doctor Answers: Prostatitis vs BPH: What’s the Difference?

 Frequent urination

 This is one of the most common initial symptoms of BPH.
-Patients report a frequent need to go to the bathroom.
-This is because the capacity of the urinary bladder becomes impaired.
-The prostate is growing too large, and affecting the normal storage function of the bladder.
+Patients report a frequent need to urinate.
+This occurs because the enlarged prostate impairs the capacity of the urinary bladder.
+As the prostate grows larger, it affects the normal storage function of the bladder.

 Nocturia

-In other words, it is waking up many times every night to urinate.
-These patients often have sleep problems and may even wet their sheets.
-Nocturia is a common problem, and in severe cases, it will not improve after reducing water intake at night.
+Nocturia refers to waking up multiple times during the night to urinate.
+These patients often experience sleep problems and may even wet their sheets in severe cases.
+Nocturia is a common problem, and in severe cases, it doesn’t improve even after reducing water intake at night.

 Urgency to urinate

-Patients with BPH often have a sudden and very urgent need to urinate.
-This may even lead to a type of incontinence called urgency urinary incontinence.
+Patients with BPH often experience a sudden and very urgent need to urinate.
+This may even lead to urgency urinary incontinence, where the patient loses control of their bladder due to the overwhelming urge to urinate.

 Reduced flow of urine

-It is imperative to evaluate the caliber of the flow of urine.
-Most patients realize their urine flow is reduced and slower than usual.
-Sometimes, they feel they have not yet emptied their bladder after they stop urinating.
+It’s important to evaluate the caliber of the urine flow.
+Most patients with BPH notice their urine flow is reduced and slower than usual.
+Sometimes, they feel they haven’t emptied their bladder completely even after they’ve finished urinating.

 Hesitancy and intermittency

-BPH patients may need to push harder in order to start urinating.
-This is urinary hesitancy and sometimes causes urinary retention.
+BPH patients may need to push harder to start urinating, a condition known as urinary hesitancy.
+This sometimes causes urinary retention.
 Another symptom is intermittency or interrupted urinary flow.
-Instead of being continuous, patients need to stop and push again to continue urinating.
+Instead of a continuous stream, patients need to stop and push again to continue urinating.

 Terminal and post-micturition dribble

-Patients with BPH often have a terminal dribble.
-This means they start dribbling urine after the main flow.
-Moreover, after the patient has finished passing urine, he may have a post-micturition dribble.
-This can be mistaken with incontinence.
+Patients with BPH often experience terminal dribble, which means they start dribbling urine after the main flow has ended.
+Moreover, after the patient has finished urinating, they may experience post-micturition dribble.
+This can sometimes be mistaken for incontinence.

 Weak urinary stream